Man (band): United Artists years

 The band's manager, Barrie Marshall, obtained a new record contract with Andrew Lauder of United Artists Records, for whom the band recorded the album Man (March 1971), which received mixed reviews.
 The band's media break came when outperforming Soft Machine, Yes and Family at a concert in Berlin, but Man continued to play on the continent.
-Having appeared on the United Artists double sampler album, All Good Clean Fun (1971), Man undertook a tour of Switzerland to promote the album, with Help Yourself and the Leicester band Gypsy.
+Having appeared on the United Artists double sampler album All Good Clean Fun (1971), Man undertook a tour of Switzerland to promote the album, with Help Yourself and the Leicester band Gypsy.

 The next album, Do You Like It Here Now, Are You Settling In?
 (November 1971), recorded at Rockfield Studios by Kingsley Ward, received good reviews, and the band appeared on German TV and in Iceland with Badfinger.
 Constant touring was creating internal pressures and, in January 1972, the keyboard player Clive John left the band to form Iowerth Pritchard and the Neutrons with Phil Ryan and Will Youatt (1950-2017).

-The new four piece supported Hawkwind and Brinsley Schwarz at a charity gig at The Roundhouse on 13 February 1972, recorded and issued as Greasy Truckers Party (with other artists, April 1972), a limited edition double album which rapidly became a collectors' item.
+The new four-piece supported Hawkwind and Brinsley Schwarz at a charity gig at The Roundhouse on 13 February 1972, recorded and issued as Greasy Truckers Party (with other artists, April 1972), a limited-edition double album which rapidly became a collector's item.
 United Artists' A&R man, Andrew Lauder, persuaded them to follow this with a live album.
 Live at the Padget Rooms, Penarth was recorded on 8 April 1972.
 It was sold at a reduced price and only 8,000 copies were pressed, which sold out in a week, making it No 1 in the "budget" album chart.

 The band then tried to write a new studio album, but lacked inspiration.
 Ace left, to form The Flying Aces, with his wife George, so Micky Jones and Terry Williams sacked Leonard, and Clive John rejoined with his new band members, Ryan (keyboards) and Youatt (bass guitar).
 The new band recorded the first of Man's three Peel Sessions on 29 August 1972, (the others being on 18 September 1973 and 31 October 1974).
-Man then recorded Be Good to Yourself at Least Once a Day (November 1972) which received good reviews.
-A party on 19 December 1972, with Dave Edmunds, Help Yourself, The Flying Aces and others, was issued as Christmas at the Patti (July 1973), a double 10" album, which again topped the "budget" album chart, but on tour the keyboard player Clive John fell out with the guitarist Micky Jones and left again.
+Man then recorded Be Good to Yourself at Least Once a Day (November 1972), which received good reviews.
+A party on 19 December 1972, with Dave Edmunds, Help Yourself, The Flying Aces and others, was issued as Christmas at the Patti (July 1973), a double 10" album, which again topped the "budget" album chart, but on tour Clive John fell out with Micky Jones and left again.